 HIPAA, PCI, and GDPR readiness

-A Pew Research survey found that 39% of adults are comfortable with healthcare providers using AI, but trust in this approach depends heavily on how data is protected.
-In this industry, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) sets strict standards for safeguarding patient records.
+For example, in the healthcare industry, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) sets strict standards for safeguarding patient records.

 In payments, the Payment Card Industry Data Security Standard (PCI DSS) governs the handling of credit card details.
 Meanwhile, the General Data Protection Regulation (GDPR) requires robust safeguards for personal information when businesses interact with European customers.